Frank Zeidler: Elections

 Zeidler was elected Milwaukee County Surveyor in 1938 on the Progressive Party ballot line (the Socialist Party and Progressives were in coalition in Milwaukee at that time).
+In 1940, he was the Progressive candidate for Wisconsin State Treasurer, coming in second place with 31% of the vote.

 He was elected to a six-year term on the Milwaukee Board of School Directors (a non-partisan office) in 1941, just after his brother Carl Zeidler was elected Mayor of Milwaukee in 1940.
 In 1942, Frank Zeidler was the Socialist nominee for Governor of Wisconsin, receiving 1.41% of the vote in a six-way race.
 He was re-elected to the Milwaukee School Board in 1947.

 After two years in office, Carl Zeidler enlisted in the Navy at the height of World War II.
 Carl was killed at sea when his ship was lost and became a local hero, helping to pave the way for his younger brother to become mayor.
-In 1948 Frank Zeidler ran for mayor in a crowded field of fourteen candidates and won, undoubtedly aided by the familiarity of his surname.
+In 1948, Frank Zeidler ran for mayor in a crowded field of fourteen candidates and won, undoubtedly aided by the familiarity of his surname.
 The large field of candidates was due to Mayor John Bohn declining to seek re-election in 1948.
 Among the candidates that year was attorney Henry S. Reuss, a Democrat who later went on to win election to Congress in 1954.
 Zeidler was re-elected in 1952 and 1956, but declined to seek another term in 1960, citing health reasons.

-Zeidler was Milwaukee's third Socialist mayor (after Emil Seidel [1910-12] and Daniel Hoan [1916-40]), making Milwaukee the largest American city to elect three Socialists to its highest office.
+Zeidler was Milwaukee's third Socialist mayor (after Emil Seidel [1910-12] and Daniel Hoan [1916-40]), making Milwaukee the largest American city to elect three Socialists to its highest office (a fact that singer Alice Cooper pointed out in the 1992 film Wayne's World).